Judas goat: Goat eradication on San Clemente Island

-Project Isabela in the Galàpagos Islands
+Project Isabela in the Galápagos Islands

 Project Isabela was a goat extermination initiative in the Galápagos Islands that started in 1997 and ended in 2006.
 Approximately 140,000 goats were living in the wild on the islands and threatening the local ecosystem.
-Goats were killed by gunmen in helicopters and by foot.
-Judas goats were used to lure the remaining goats to their death.
+Goats were killed by gunmen in helicopters and on foot.
+Judas goats were used to lure the remaining goats to their deaths.
 The project cost 6 million dollars.